gparraMstr/censys-assessment/README.md

      ```

    - **Frontend**:
-     Start the frontend React application in dev mode and requires the backend to be running to use proxy:
+     Start the frontend React application in dev mode and also requires the backend to be running to use proxy:
      ```bash
      npm run start
      ```